Emergence of Floquet edge states in the coupled Su-Schrieffer-Heeger model: Discussion and conclusions

+In this work we have analyzed the nonequilibrium topological phases in the two coupled SSH chain system to discern how the interplay of interchain coupling and driving interaction in the high frequency regime may lead to nontrivial dynamical behaviour.
 We have explored the emergent properties of two coupled one-dimensional SSH chains subject to a periodically driving perturbation that drives the system out of equilibrium.
 The exact numerical results in a finite size chain show that emergent zero energy states appear in the quasi energy spectrum for parameter values that, within the static regime, are absent.
 The reason for the appearance of these additional edge states is the contribution arising from the sidebands which modify the topology of the static energy bands for the static Hamiltonian.
 In order to give an effective description of the underlying physical processes that take place in the nonequilibrium regime, we have studied the bulk properties of the system.
 As expected, we have found that leading order bandgap contributions arise from the lower energy sidebands which, in the high frequency regime, can renormalize the static energy band spectrum or lead to band mixing that induces bandgaps responsible for the topologically non-trivial response of the system in the intermediate frequency regime.
 As it was reported in reference \cite{Platero2013}, we also find that alternating phases can be achieved by tuning the effective strength of the driving protocol.
 We would expect that these results could be experimentally probed in the realm of ultracold atoms in optical lattices by a combination of Bloch oscillations and Ramsey interferometry\cite{Nature2013_Kitawaga} or by using phase-sensitive injection, and adiabatic preparation schemes as reported in reference \cite{Meier2016}.
 Strikingly, we find a configuration leading to a non integer value for the winding number, which happens at one of the trivial-nontrivial transition.
 Interestingly, the possibility for non integer values of the winding number has been described recently in reference\cite{noninteger}.
 In their work, the authors propose a generalization of the definition of this topological invariant to make sense of the anomalous situations for which the winding number is not well defined.
 Moreover, a recent experimental work\cite{nonintegerexp}, explores the physical feasibility of realizing these potentially interesting non integer winding numbers in the skyrmion texture present in \text{$Cu_2OSeO_3$}.
 The authors determine that although these noninteger winding number values might be experimentally detected, they appear to be energetically unstable and thus difficult to measure via their circular dichroism technique.
 In addition, these non integer winding numbers have also been recently predicted in static non hermitian materials\cite{nonhermitian}.
 In their work, the authors introduced a complex Berry phase, which is used as a quantized invariant to predict the existence of gapless edge modes in these static non hermitian systems.
 The extension of driving protocols to these non dissipative Hamiltonians, suggesting the generation of new types of Floquet topological materials has been recently put forward\cite{drivennh}.
 The authors discuss and compare the skin effects in non Bloch band theory and their emergent non Floquet system, which might find application in designing dissipative photonic topological materials.
 Therefore, we might expect further interesting developments dealing with the interplay of coupled chains, described by non hermitian models, that could be explored elsewhere.